rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 *  `<|>` often outputs confusing error information
 *  `<|>` can incorrectly silence important errors
 *  the typeclass definition trivializes failures as `empty`, it lacks error semantics
-*  the laws alternative laws are not designed for non trivial failures, introducing error information is likely to break the laws
+*  the laws are not designed for non trivial failures, introducing non-`empty` error information is likely to break them

-It is possible to implement instances that do a decent error management but it feels like this is done despite of the `Alternative` and not because of it.
+It is possible to implement instances that do a decent error management but it feels like this is done despite of the `Alternative` typeclass definition and its laws.
 To answer my title: IMO `Alternative` is a wrong abstraction for managing computational failures.

 Why errors are being overlooked?
 I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate well to the alternative typeclass.
 For example,  code using `<|>` is very terse, something with a stronger error semantics will most likely be more verbose; coding with `<|>` is simple, stronger error semantics will likely be more complex ...
-But, I have a problem with grasping the whole picture.
-I suspect that viewing the code through the lens of formalism could be a part of it: thinking about failures as mathematical falsehoods, taking Curry-Howard correspondence too far?
+Mathematical modeling oversimplification could play a role as well.
+It feels the concept of mathematical falsehood and program failure are being linked.
 Incorrect JSON message is not a mathematical falsehood.

-Functional Programming (and Haskell) are slowly becoming popular (I program Haskell at work).
-Poor error handling will not help in improving the adoption rates.
-Haskell is a very effective and a super fast tool for writing new code, but it will never be considered as such by the industry.
-Code correctness, safety, maintainability, these are the selling points.
-But we can't get to the correctness by overlooking the errors.

 The _pessimist_ theme was partially inspired by the following two concepts:
 [_add_blank_target _Positivity Bias_](https://link.springer.com/referenceworkentry/10.1007%2F978-94-007-0753-5_2219#:~:text=Definition,favor%20positive%20information%20in%20reasoning.)